 If we take a partition as an example of an ‘element’, in addition to the plasterboard linings themselves the system will also consist of metal studs, head and base channels and screw fixings.
 Since it is not possible to build a plasterboard partition without a supporting framework all of these components are vital to the overall fire resistance performance of the partition, therefore the plasterboard cannot be considered on its own in terms of fire resistance.

-Looking through the various GypWall partition sections of the WHITE BOOK you will see that different combinations of plasterboards and studs will provide different fire resistance durations.
+Looking through the various GypWall partition sections of the White Book will see that different combinations of plasterboards and studs will provide different fire resistance durations.
 For example if we consider the GypWall CLASSIC system:

 - Single layer 12.5mm Gyproc WallBoard each side of Gypframe 48 S 50 studs provides 30 minutes